School of Design

 Introduction to Computer-Aided Drafting and Modeling using industry-standard software and techniques.
 Survey of the field's history and discussions of contemporary trends.
 Methods of computer modeling from original ideas or references, basic rendering and animation, and presentation of work in professional formats.
 3D printing component.
 Suitable for non-majors.
 (Plus-minus letter grade only)

 Digital software and design processes for creating and editing digital images, illustrations, documents for print, and digital applications.
 Topics include design vocabulary, conceptualization methods, and text formatting.
-Students will develop and apply their knowledge through analysis, critique, projects, and exercises.
+Development and application of knowledge through analysis, critique, projects, and exercises.
 This course is for prospective Design majors.
 Activity.
 (Plus-minus letter grade only)

 DES 226 Modern Letterpress Printing: Traditional and Digital Techniques (Units: 3)